jarradbattaglia/SE577-SoftwareArch/deliverable_2/choosing-unreal-engine.md

 None of the engines considered are open source, but do come with a restrictive read-only license.

-Status
+# Status

 Proposed

-Consequences
+# Consequences

 Negatives:

 * Because of choosing Unreal, we have chosen the most expensive of options, compared to other engines, but because of our high requirement goals and networking focused game, we see it as worth the cost and its true impact (royalties) does not become evident until we start selling our game to the public.

-    * The next consequence is we are now restricted on our code, because all engines have their own suite of tools and features, if we decide something does not work or terms change and Unreal becomes not suitable, a large amount of effort will be required to move to a new engine and need a complete rewrite of engine and rendering calls.
+* We are now restricted on our code, because all engines have their own suite of tools and features, if we decide something does not work or terms change and Unreal becomes not suitable, a large amount of effort will be required to move to a new engine and need a complete rewrite of engine and rendering calls.

 Positives:

 * Has state of the art graphics rendering, networking toolsets, and general features that that will allow us to quickly prototype and ship faster than on other engines, that would most likely have us needing to invest more development time into creating standard toolsets.
 * Its large amount of support for different devices and hardware will allow us to release on a large amount of services, while minimizing tooling.
 * Because of its large use case in the professional industry, hiring and general support should be easier than training people on lesser used engines.